+<Insert Figure 5>

-This tab also includes a dendrogram that groups sites based on Ward’s cluster analysis (stats::hclust(distance_object, method = "ward.d2")), where distance_object is made using phyloseq::distance().
+The beta diversity plots tab also includes a dendrogram that groups sites based on Ward’s cluster analysis (stats::hclust(distance_object, method = "ward.d2")), where distance_object is made using phyloseq::distance().
 For both figures, users can toggle between using Jaccard and Bray-Curtis dissimilarity.

 Beta diversity statistics: Shows results from two statistical tests of species turnover across sites.
 The first test is a multivariate ANOVA of taxon turnover across sites, implemented with vegan::adonis().
 The second statistical test, which is implemented with vegan::betadisper(), is of heterogeneity of variances among samples.
 This test compares the degree of sample-to-sample variation within habitats (or within other user-selected groups).